 In Fort Lauderdale, it is the Broward County State Attorney’s Office or the 17th Judicial Circuit.
 The prosecutor commonly referred to as case-filing attorneys would review the case that was presented to them that resulted in an arrest by the Fort Lauderdale Police Department.
 They would review the police reports, any evidence submitted, along with any statements that might have been obtained.
 Through this evidence, the prosecution will decide whether the case should be filed as simple possession or possession with intent to distribute.

 A charge may escalate from simple possession to possession with intent.
 The prosecution might do the same thing, for different reasons, just to give them more leverage in court.
-Although there are a lot of ancillary issues in drug cases with forfeiture and significant amounts of money and vehicles, there are other issues to consider before escalating charges from simple possession to possession with intent.
+Although there are a lot of ancillary issues in drug cases with forfeiture and significant amounts of money and vehicles, there are other issues to consider before escalating charges from simple possession to possession with intent in Fort Lauderdale.
 Everything has to be proven in court, meaning, the Government has the burden of proof.
 On occasion, some officers will cut people breaks and choose the lesser charge.
 This is rarely seen in drug cases.

 An individual who contacts or hires an attorney immediately following an arrest has an opportunity to have their lawyer contact the state attorney’s office in an attempt to advocate for either not filing a charge or filing a lesser charge.
 If a police officer arrests an individual in Fort Lauderdale for possession of a controlled substance or an illegal drug with the intent to distribute or sell, the defense attorney has the ability to get a copy of the police report almost immediately.